Fall 2022

 Participation

 Attendance of every class and active participation in class discussions is required.
-Classes are generally not recorded to facilitate open exchange of diverse ideas and opinions and to encourage attention during class.
+Classes are not recorded to facilitate the open exchange of diverse ideas and opinions and to encourage attention during class.

 Students with no more than one unexcused absence and who regularly contribute to in-class discussions will be given a perfect participation grade.